The effects of varying colour-luminosity relations on supernova science: Effect of varying within subgroups in cosmological fits

-Furthermore, our fits with multiple colour terms are the most preferred of the entire analysis, reaching $\Delta$BIC $= -75$ for 4\,$\delta_{\mathcal{C}}$, urgently calling for a more careful treatment of SN colours.
-Nonetheless, it is worth mentioning that these favoured models according to the BIC diagnostic do not necessarily imply better Hubble residuals (see Table~\ref{tab:step}) since the larger inferred $\beta$ is also present in the error budget, the denominator of the likelihood (Eqs.~\ref{eq:likelihood} and \ref{eq:sigma}).

-Finally, in an attempt to take both colour components better into account, if we allow in the fit several $\beta$ values simultaneously with the various colour terms, we confirm the significant $\delta_\mathcal{C}$ terms that change with colour.
-However, the multiple $\beta$ relations are much less constrained, unfortunately reaching the limits of our capabilities with Gelman-Rubin convergences larger than 0.05.

 To summarise this section, we find that the $\beta$ evolution with colour is compatible with a low intrinsic colour-luminosity relation that manifests itself better at bluer colours and an external reddening law that is more apparent at redder colours.
-We claim that the decrease of the $\beta$ parameter at the reddest colours corresponds to a decrease in the reddening law at highest dust absorption.
-Finally, there is a strong preference for a $\delta_\mathcal{C}$ that increases with colour, but we argue that this entails the dust-extinction component while the $\beta$ term is more related now to the intrinsic component.
-In the next section, we attempt to merge both dependencies of $\beta$: galaxy mass and colour.
+We claim that the decrease of the $\beta$ parameter at the reddest colours corresponds to a decrease in the reddening law at highest dust absorption (although see Sec.~\ref{sec:like}).
+In the next section, we attempt to merge both dependencies of $\beta$: galaxy mass and SN colour.